The Game Plan — $17

 Get the Game Plan — $17

-Already took the calculator?
+Already took the Debt Map?
 Your readout pointed you to specific Parts in this Game Plan.

 The Game Plan — the operating manual for the debt you're actually in

-Read this if you're describing your situation in any of these
+Read this if any of these describes your situation

 This is for you if…